blackducksoftware/hub/README.containers.md

 ### Links/Ports

-This container will need to connect to these other containers/services:
+This container will need to access to these services:

 * zookeeper
 * logstash